Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Projection onto the BV-BRST cohomology

-On the basis of the BV formalism, we show a statement that the homological perturbation performs the perturbative path-integral and discuss several properties effective theories have as a consequence of it.
-Most of them would be known among experts: except for incidental details, this section is a review.
-We first explain that solving the BV master equation is equivalent to extracting the quantum $A_{\infty }$ structure intrinsic to each Lagrangian field theory.
-Next, we give a brief review of basic facts of the BV formalism which are related to properties of the path-integral.
-Then, we show the statement and properties of the effective $A_{\infty }$ structure.
-Note that quantum field theories \textit{without} gauge degrees can be also treated within the BV formalism.
-Although it trivially solves the BV master equation, it provides non-trivial results.
+In this section, we show that a homological perturbation performs the perturbative path-integral in terms of the BV-BRST cohomology, and discuss several properties that effective theories have as a consequence of it.\footnote{ We will give corresponding results in section 4 in terms of Lagrangian's homotopy algebra. } We first explain that solving the BV master equation is equivalent to extracting a quantum $A_{\infty }$ structure intrinsic to each Lagrangian field theory.
+Next, after giving a brief review of basic facts of the BV formalism which are related to properties of the path-integral, we explain our idea and requirement that bring us to main results.
+Then, we show that the path-integral is nothing but a projection map onto the BV-BRST cohomology by constructing such a map explicitly.\footnote{The equivalence of performing the Feynman graph expansion and calculating the BRST cohomology is natural for physicists.
+Except for details, this kind of equivalence (or hypothesis) would be more or less known (or expected) as a mathematical aspect of the BV-BRST formalism. } This section ends with presenting several properties of the effective $A_{\infty }$ structure.
+See appendix A before reading subsection 3.1.

-The BV formalism is one of the most general and systematic prescription to quantize gauge theories, which enable us to treat open or redundant gauge algebras \cite{Batalin:1981jr, Henneaux}.
-As is known, a gauge-fixing is necessary to perform the path-integral for a given gauge theory, to which we can apply the BV formalism even if ordinary methods such as fixing-by-hand, deriving the Dirac bracket, brute-force computations and the BRST procedure do not work.
-To carry out (\ref{non-perturbative}) or (\ref{Gaussian}), the action must provides a regular Hessian.
-In addition, symmetries proportional to the equations of motion are redundant and must be taken into account.
-We thus introduce antifields $\psi ^{\ast }_{\mathrm{cl}}$, ghost fields $c$, antifields for ghosts $c^{\ast }$ and pairs of higher fields-antifields as much as needed,

-We write $\psi $ for the sum of all fields and antifields.
-This extended action $S[\psi ]$ is called a BV master action, which can provide a regular Hessian, and enables us to perform the path-integral of gauge theory.
-The BV master action $S[\psi ]$ is a solution of the BV master equation

-The BV master equation guarantees that the theory is independent of gauge-fixing conditions and has no gauge anomaly arising from the measure factor of the path-integral.
-A gauge-fixing is carried out by choosing appropriate gauge-fixing fermions, which determines a Lagrangian submanifold.